European equities closed lower as investors worried about deflation in the euro zone, and concerns over Fed tapering.

 U.S. stock index futures signaled a higher open on Wednesday, ahead of several economic indicators which could give an idea as to how Friday's non-farm payrolls number will read.

 European equities closed lower after U.S. jobs data increased concerns that the Federal Reserve would "taper" its bond-buying program soon.

 The yen rose against the dollar and the euro on Tuesday, rebounding from losses as falling stock markets worldwide prompted safe-haven demand for the Japanese currency.

 Gold pared earlier losses after US economic data but stayed close to a 5-month low on uncertainty over when the Fed will exit its stimulus.

 U.S. crude oil futures rose more than $1 on Wednesday as government data showed an unexpected draw in stockpiles.

-The euro fell to a five-week low against the dollar on Thursday after the European Central Bank left a key interest rate unchanged and its president Mario Draghi downplayed deflation risks.
+The euro rose to a five-week high against the dollar on Thursday after the European Central Bank left a key interest rate unchanged and its president Mario Draghi downplayed deflation risks.

 Get the best of CNBC in your inbox